Wednesday, September 12, 2012

 Since then, Soriano has notched 25 saves, blown 2, and lost 1 game.
 But this isn't so much about whether Soriano should still be the closer, as it is about what Girardi's metaphorical slap in the face did to D-Rob.

-By telling him, "You are no longer my close," Girardi was effectively telling Robertson, "You are not good enough to be my closer" -- when he had proven that he was at least good enough to get a fair shot at it, something he hadn't gotten, because he'd only had the job for 12 days.
+By telling him, "You are no longer my closer," Girardi was effectively telling Robertson, "You are not good enough to be my closer" -- when he had proven that he was at least good enough to get a fair shot at it, something he hadn't gotten, because he'd only had the job for 12 days.

 Since coming off the DL, Robertson has pitched 38 times.
 He has won 1 game, blown 2 leads, and lost 6 games -- including 2 in the last week.

 Last night, the Yankees went into Boston to start a 3-game series against the Red Sox.
-With the meltdown the Red Sox have had over the last year (plus a few days), they are doomed to their first losing record since 1997 -- 15 years.
+With the meltdown the Red Sox have had over the last year (plus a few days), they are doomed to their 1st losing record since 1997 -- 15 years.
 But the series still has meaning for the Yankees, who went into it 1 game ahead of the Baltimore Orioles and 2 ahead of the Tampa Bay Rays, who started a series against each other in Baltimore.

 Hiroki Kuroda started for the Yankees, but did not pitch his best: He got into the 7th inning, allowing 3 runs on 8 hits -- albeit with no walks.
 Boone Logan pitched to 1 batter in the 7th and did not get him out.
 Then Girardi sent in Joba Chamberlain, a risk these days, but Joba ended the threat.